 More than 300 scientists in five scientific divisions continually generate new discoveries and translate them into effective medical practices, therapeutic strategies and public health approaches.
 Efforts are not isolated within divisions; rather, constant collaboration feeds new ideas and innovative discoveries.
 This cooperative approach is achieved through informal activities as well as through integrated research centers, institutions and networks.

 Building on our discoveries in basic science, our Clinical Research teams work to develop innovative ways to prevent, detect and treat cancer and other diseases.
 Our division includes more than 100 faculty members and dozens of scientific laboratories.
-Our investigators participate in advanced laboratory and clinical research as well as direct patient care at Seattle Cancer Care Alliance, Fred Hutch’s clinical care partner.
+Our investigators participate in advanced laboratory and clinical research as well as direct patient care.
 Our priority is translating promising discoveries from the laboratory to improve outcomes and quality of life for people with cancer and other illnesses, including HIV and infectious diseases.

 Researchers in our Human Biology Division perform fundamental, applied and translational research in model organisms and in vitro systems.
 They form an interdisciplinary team, with backgrounds in molecular and cell biology, genomics, genetics, virology, infectious disease, computational biology, pathology and clinical research.